Robert Coates (actor): Offstage

-Coates was never a professional actor, and only made his stage appearances in support of charitable causes: his own nickname of choice was 'the Celebrated Philanthropic Amateur'.
-After 1816 his performances ceased, as audiences had tired of laughing at him and theatrical managers were wary of allowing him use of their premises.
-Later he fell into financial difficulties and to avoid creditors moved to Boulogne-sur-Mer, where he met Emma Anne Robinson, daughter of a naval lieutenant.
-After Coates put his finances back into better order they returned to England and were married on 6 September 1823.
-The two lived quietly in London, living lastly at his residence, 28 Montagu Square.
-They had two children, both of whom predeceased Coates.
+Coates was never a professional actor, and made his stage appearances in support of charitable causes: his nickname of choice was 'the Celebrated Philanthropic Amateur'.
+His stage career ended for good by 1816; audiences were bored of him and stopped attending in large numbers, and theater directors subsequently barred him from any further appearances.
+He eventually fell into debt so severe that he fled his creditors and moved to Boulogne-sur-Mer, where he met Emma Anne Robinson, daughter of a naval lieutenant.
+After Coates got his finances in better order, they returned to England and were married on 6 September 1823.
+The two lived quietly in London, finally living at 28 Montagu Square.
+They had two children, both of whom predeceased him.
 Emma remarried in the year of Coates's death, her second husband being Mark Boyd.

-Robert Coates died in London in 1848 after a street accident.
-He was caught and crushed between a Hansom cab and a private carriage as he was leaving a performance at the Theatre Royal, Drury Lane on 15 February, and died at home six days later.
-At his inquest the coroner brought in a verdict of manslaughter by person or persons unknown.
+Coates died in London in 1848.
+He had been caught and crushed between a Hansom cab and a private carriage as he was leaving a performance at the Theatre Royal, Drury Lane on 15 February, and died at home six days later.
+At his inquest, the coroner brought in a verdict of manslaughter by person or persons unknown.
 He is buried in an unmarked grave in Kensal Green Cemetery.